Lina Lee, Clinical Counsellor

 My personal journey has inspired me to support individuals navigating chronic shame and guilt, relationship difficulties, depression, family trauma, and complex trauma rooted in childhood.

-• I support individuals through deeply personal challenges, including chronic shame and guilt, relationship difficulties, depression, family trauma, and the incarceration of loved ones - struggles I have personally experienced.
-These lived experiences give me a unique understanding of the emotional complexity behind such hardships.
+• I support individuals navigating deeply personal challenges, including chronic shame and guilt, relationship struggles, anger, anxiety, depression, family trauma, and the impact of loved ones’ incarceration—experiences I know firsthand.
+My own journey has given me a deep understanding of the complex emotions that come with them.

-My own journey with a burn injury, fibromyalgia, panic attacks, mood disorder, and complex PTSD has deepened my appreciation for how closely emotional and physical pain are often connected.
+Through my experiences with panic attacks, depression, anxiety, a burn injury, and complex PTSD, I’ve developed a deep appreciation for how closely emotional and physical pain can be connected.

-In our work together, I offer a space where you can feel safe, respected, and supported as you move toward healing, self-understanding, and compassion.
+In our work together, I provide a space where you can feel safe, seen, and supported as you explore healing, self-understanding, and compassion for yourself.

 • BC Association of Clinical Counsellors/ Registered Clinical Counsellor